I write about many subjects typically surrounding my kids, including fundraising, gifts for children, vacations, and Boy Scouts.

 From: Vancouver, BC, Canada

 Founded in 1983, Phoenix Chamber Choir is one of Canada’s finest vocal ensembles.
-Renowned for diverse and eclectic programs from the Renaissance to the contemporary, commissions from Canadian and international composers, and North American premieres of significant new works.
-The choir released eleven CDs throughout its history.
+It is renowned for diverse and eclectic programs from the Renaissance to the contemporary, commissions from Canadian and international composers, and North American premieres of significant new works.
+The choir has released more than 10 CDs throughout its history.

 Tom Fattes (author) from Naperville, IL on May 16, 2020: